 - Proofs for the Existence of God and their Critique (Indian and Western).

-- Problem of Evil.
+- The problem of Evil.

 - Soul: Immortality; Rebirth and Liberation.

-- Reason, Revelation and Faith.
+- Reason, Revelation, and Faith.

 - Religious Experience: Nature and Object (Indian and Western).